graycoreio/daffodil/libs/newsletter/guides/Advanced/customizing-submission-data.md

 # Customizing Submission Data
-Whenever you are setting up your newsletter subscription within your application, you must decide what information is important for your user to include for the subscription.
-This guide will walk you through how to include all the desired information when the user submits their subscription using the `DaffNewsletter` library.
+Whenever you are setting up your newsletter feature within your application, you must decide what information is important for your user to include for the subscription.
+This guide will walk you through including your desired newsletter payload when a user submits their newsletter subscription using the DaffNewsletter library.

 ## Table of Contents
 - [The DaffNewsletterSubmission](#the-daff-newsletter-submission)